Learn something new every day

-Though braces are an option for adults diagnosed for crowding teeth, other treatments exists that are less invasive and noticeable.
+Though braces are an option for adults diagnosed with this condition, other treatments exists that are less invasive and noticeable.
 A somewhat more expensive option than normal braces are braces the color of one's teeth.
-These braces do not stand out and are a good option for someone who might feel self-conscious of having to wear braces as an adult.
+These braces do not stand out and are a good option for someone who might feel self-conscious about wearing braces as an adult.

 A noninvasive and unnoticeable treatment for crowding teeth is the Invisalign system.
 A patient wears a series of clear, removable aligners that gradually reposition the teeth over a period of two years.
 Besides being the most cosmetically attractive option, a person can remove the aligners while drinking, eating and brushing his or her teeth.
 Following the treatment's rules are very important, though, as the aligners only work if kept in the mouth for 22 hours a day.
 A downside of this treatment is that most insurance plans do not cover its extremely high cost.